Devansh-bit/NoobReview/README.md

 # NoobReview
 The most complicated hello world

-The code in HelloWorld.bf has been written in brainfuck, take your time understanding it.
+The main code is in HelloWorld.bf.
+It has been written in brainfuck, take your time understanding it.
 Also, I have included a brainfuck interpreter made in python (https://github.com/techwithtim/Python-Brainfuck) to ease the pain of installing some brainfuck compiler.